jackwoodman/ripley/README.md

 # ripley
-Ripley is a 2D terminal-based game engine, in very early stages of development.
+Ripley is a 2D terminal-based game engine, in very (very) early stages of development.

+Dependancies:
+  - pynput (pip3 install pynput)